 - Easy to operate, uniform operations across domain technologies

 - Single capacity license with free traffic mix across supported protocols

 Hardware-agnostic solution, supporting cloud and containerized deployment

 The BroadForward SCP runs on any off-the-shelf hardware or in a virtualized environment.
-It is a 100% software-based solution, hardware-agnostic and support virtualization and cloud deployment (VMware, KVM, Amazon, Azure etc.) as well as containerized application deployment (Docker, Kubernetes, OpenShift).
+It is a 100% software-based solution, hardware-agnostic and supports virtualization and cloud deployment as well as containerized application deployment.
 The BroadForward SCP does not rely on specialist hardware or proprietary operating systems.
 The ability to deploy the BroadForward SCP on a common (shared) platform supports operators and vendors in migrating away from proprietary based appliance systems to a standards based, hardware agnostic, software only, infrastructure.